 - I’ve learned about depression, anxiety, PTSD and vicarious traumatization.

-- I’ve learned about flashbacks, amnesia, body memories, and internal system communication.
+- I’ve learned about flashbacks, amnesia, body memories, and processing trauma via internal system communication.

 - I’ve learned about organized abuse, the sex slave industry, pornography, and ritual abuse.